activisthandbook/activisthandbook/articles/join.md

 Science shows that change happens when 3.5% of the population takes action.
 In 2050, there will be 10 billion people on this planet.
 That's why we are going to train 350 million activists.

-Right now, we train 4000 new activists every month.
+Right now, we train 6000 new activists every month with our guides.
 You can help us to scale up our project.

 ## Join our community